velvetLieu/484-weather-app-EJS/README.md

-# comp-484-weather-project
-COMP 484 Weather Web application
+# COMP 484 Weather Web application

-Download,

-To install dependancies, use

-npm init

-to run use

-node server.js
+Displays current and forecasted weather information such as temperature, humidity, air pressure, overall weather conditions, and a map centered on user location.